by Ovidiu Brazdau

 - horizontal development – an exploration of the world using the same configuration of being-thinking-feeling-sensing-acting-relating.

 During “peak experiences”, or “altered states of consciousness” people can temporarily access more complex configurations, and may acquire that configuration, for a while.
-Usually, this happens due to an event that provided the energy for a shift: it can be a love story, a life event, a traumatic event, a near death experience, a “mystical” or spiritual event, it can be a temporary result of some exercises such as yoga, meditation, dance, shamanic rituals, or a result of using various substances or psychedelics.
+Usually, this happens due to an event that provided the energy for the shift: it can be a love story, a life event, a traumatic event, a near-death experience, a “mystical” or spiritual event, it can be a temporary result of some exercises such as yoga, meditation, dance, shamanic rituals, or a result of using various substances or psychedelics.
 During the peak experiences, people can “jump” from a stage-4-configuration to a stage-8-configuration.
 For several hours, days, or months, the world is experienced differently.
 Then, the energy is consumed, and the configuration gets back to its center of gravity.

 Even after a stage is habituated, a regression of the ego center-of-gravity to a less complex stage may happen, due to stressful life events.
 In these situations, the ego returns to the last stable configuration.
 I think of this as a positive defense mechanism.